GessyBoy/GessyBoy/README.md

 ### Hi there 👋

-Quote of the day : "If you can't explain something simply, you don't understand it well enough.
-Or you're dealing with a computer."
+Quote of the day : "Some days, I feel like a JPEG file in a Word document."

 ### Contact me